assafmu/wav2letter_pytorch/README.md

 ```
 ## Windows installation

-As of March 24, 2020, the repo runs correctly on a Windows 10 machine.
-We expect to keep Windows support for the forseeable future.

-However, Windows is recommended only for spot checks - for actual training, use Linux.
+As of December 20, 2020, Windows is supported but recommended only for spot checks - for actual training, use Linux.

 We recommend installing PyTorch with an Anaconda installation, and Microsoft Visual C++ Build Tools for kenlm and python-levenshtein.